 A Love Letter to the Dales

 Having walked Britain as much as most I can safely say the Dales are completely unique.
 No visit to another area of England, Wales and Scotland can compare to a visit (or living in) the area.
-It is partly the physical landscape but in addition there is a sense of nostalgia and space not found elsewhere.
-It is very different.
+It is partly the physical landscape.
+However there is also a sense of nostalgia and open space not found elsewhere, certainly in England.

-It is partly geographic.
-The Dales is a large area bounded by wild moorland to its north and south.
-It is landlocked with no distraction of a coastline and in addition no high and pointy mountains to attract the thrill seaker.
-It is a landscape without any of these distinctive features but the characteristics described further down combine to provide something very different.
+It is partly geographic, partly historic.
+The Dales is a physically large tract of land bounded by wild moorland to its north and south.
+It is landlocked with no distraction of a coastline and,, in addition, no high and pointy mountains to attract the thrill seeker.
+It is a landscape without any of these distinctive features but the characteristics described further down the blog all combine to provide a sense of times past, unique and an inner well being.
+Its a stress buster!.

 Dry Stone walls